vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 Once you have set this up, you are ready to write some ES6!
 Let's move on.

 ### Syntax
-Once you have the transpiler setup, you can write code like you would normally do with an object oriented language.
+After you have the transpiler setup, you can write code like you would normally do with an object oriented language.
 But this is only one of the cool things.
 There are more!

 {% highlight javascript %}
 class Car {